PaulClas/from-junior-to-senior/README.md

 - :page_facing_up: __Papers__
   - [ ] :us: [Type Reconstruction for the Linear π-Calculus with Composite Regular Types](https://arxiv.org/pdf/1510.01752.pdf) by Luca Padovani
+  - [ ] :us: [Designing a π-based Programming Language in the .NET Framework: CLR Interoperability from the Programmer's Point of View](https://arxiv.org/ftp/arxiv/papers/1703/1703.05185.pdf) by Manuel Mazzara

 </details>